YetAnotherClown/YetAnotherNet/docs/getting-started.md

 local identifiers = require("Identifiers.lua")

 local world = World.new()
-local loop = Loop.new(world, Net)
+local loop = Loop.new(world, net)

-Net:start(loop) -- Initializes the net, adding it to your loop.
+net:start(loop) -- Initializes the net, adding it to your loop.

 local systems = {}
 for _, child in script.systems:GetChildren() do